 …

+3.10 For the protection of stations in the radioastronomy service in the frequency band 606-614 MHz from the radio services indicated in Column 3 of Table 1, in the context of the provisions of No. 5.295A, coordination trigger distances of 1 053 km for a base station in the mobile service and 445 km for a land mobile station in the mobile service are used with respect to the border of a neighbouring country.

 Reason: The frequency band 470-694 MHz was allocated to the mobile, except aeronautical mobile, service in some Region 1 countries on a secondary basis subject to agreement obtained under No. 9.21.
 The frequency band 608-614 MHz is allocated to the radioastronomy service in the African Broadcasting Area on a primary basis by No. 5.304; in Region 1, except the African Broadcasting Area, and in Region 3, it is allocated on a secondary basis.
 To initiate coordination with respect to the radioastronomy service, the coordination trigger distance criteria are given based on the study results contained in Annex 3 to Document 6-1/130.

+3.11 For the protection of the fixed and mobile services in the frequency band 6 425-7 125 MHz from IMT, in the context of the provisions of No. 5.457F, a coordination trigger distance of 200 km with respect to the border of a neighbouring country is used.

-Reason: To reflect the requirements in relation to No. 5.457F which identifies the frequency band 6 425-7 125 MHz for IMT subject to agreement obtained under No. 9.21, it is proposed to use the most stringent value of 200 km for the identification of affected administrations for the protection of the fixed and mobile services under No. 9.21, taken from results of Study C of Annex 4.16 to Document 5D/1776, taking into account the worst-case fixed-service system parameters provided in Recommendation ITU-R F.758-7.
+Reason: To reflect the requirements in relation to No. 5.457F, which identifies the frequency band 6 425-7 125 MHz for IMT subject to agreement obtained under No. 9.21, it is proposed to use the most stringent value of 200 km for the identification of affected administrations for the protection of the fixed and mobile services under No. 9.21, taken from results of Study C of Annex 4.16 to Document 5D/1776, taking into account the worst-case fixed-service system parameters provided in Recommendation ITU-R F.758-7.

+3.12 For the protection of stations in the fixed and radiolocation services in the frequency band 10-10.5 GHz from IMT as indicated in Column 3 of Table 1, in the context of the provisions of No. 5.480A, a coordination trigger distance of 500 km with respect to the border of the neighbouring country is used.

-Reason: To reflect the requirements in relation to No. 5.480A which identifies the frequency band 10-10.5 GHz for IMT subject to agreement obtained under No. 9.21, it is proposed to use the most stringent value of 500 km taken from Annexes 4.20 and 4.23 to Document 5D/1776 for the protection of the fixed and radiolocation services in the frequency band 10-10.5 GHz, where that separation distance was obtained by Monte Carlo simulations using Recommendations ITU-R P.528 at 5% of time and for IMT stations with an e.i.r.p. of 17.5 dBi and a radar system at a height of 9 000 m, and using a −6 dB protection ratio (I/N), 6 dB noise figure and 42 dBi antenna gain.
+Reason: To reflect the requirements in relation to No. 5.480A, which identifies the frequency band 10-10.5 GHz for IMT subject to agreement obtained under No. 9.21, it is proposed to use the most stringent value of 500 km taken from Annexes 4.20 and 4.23 to Document 5D/1776 for the protection of the fixed and radiolocation services in the frequency band 10-10.5 GHz, where that separation distance was obtained by Monte Carlo simulations using Recommendations ITU-R P.528 at 5% of time and for IMT stations with an e.i.r.p. of 17.5 dBi and a radar system at a height of 9 000 m, and using a −6 dB protection ratio (I/N), 6 dB noise figure and 42 dBi antenna gain.

 Effective date of application of this Rule: 1 January 2025.